Keeping a Clean Home with a Busy Schedule

 - Don't compare.
 Make your home as tidy as you need it to be for YOU.
 Don't worry about what someone else is doing.
 Maybe stay off Pinterest for a while and just focus on all you have going on.
 As long as your guests aren't afraid to sit on your couch then you're good to go!

-- Christian Homemakers can find a wealth of support in the Homemaking Mentors online community.
-Sometimes it’s a matter of finding the Joy in the mundane.
+- Christian Homemakers can find a wealth of support in the My Homemaking Mentor community.
+Sometimes it's a matter of finding the Joy in the mundane.

 Here's some great home management tips from a fellow homeschool mom who also happens to work outside the home.